Andrew-Gautier/Fitspace/README.md

 - Angular

 Features
--Profile Creation for trainer/trainee
+- Profile Creation for trainer/trainee
--Create a post
+- Create a post
--Community Board
+- Community Board
--BMI Calculator
+- BMI Calculator
--Interact with other trainers / trainees
+- Interact with other trainers / trainees
--Edit profile information
+- Edit profile information
--Get workouts that fit your needs
+- Get workouts that fit your needs
--Community Guidlines\
+- Community Guidlines\
--Information to contact creators
+- Information to contact creators
--Navigate the website swiftly and easily
+- Navigate the website swiftly and easily
--Works on mobile smart phone
+- Works on mobile smart phone
--